FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Usage/Connecting_ATAK.md

 # Connecting ATAK to Pub Server
-the FTS team  supports a public instance of FTS with the last version installed so that you can test it.
+The FTS team supports a public instance of FTS with the last version installed so that you can test it.

 ## Configure ATAK for FreeTakServer on the Pub server
 In order to use ATAK with a FTS server you need to: